Franklin Township, Gloucester County, New Jersey: Education

-Delsea Regional High School with 1,047 students in grades 9–12.
+Delsea Regional High School with 1,074 students in grades 9-12.
 The seats on the high school district's nine-member board of education are allocated to the constituent municipalities based on population, with seven seats assigned to Franklin Township.

 The New Jersey Department of Education considered a vote by the Franklin Township Board of Education in June 2010 requesting that the district withdraw from the Delsea Regional School District, which would require that the Delsea region be dissolved as about 80% of the regional district's students come from Franklin.
 With the withdrawal of Franklin Township, two options being considered were to either have Franklin and Elk Townships create a new regional district with Newfield students attending on a send-receive basis, or having Franklin Township establish its own Pre-K–12 district which would receive students from both Elk Township and Newfield.

 Students from across the county are eligible to apply to attend Gloucester County Institute of Technology, a four-year high school in Deptford Township that provides technical and vocational education.
 As a public school, students do not pay tuition to attend the school.

 The Roman Catholic Diocese of Camden operates St. Michael the Archangel Regional School in Clayton; Nativity Church in Franklinville is one of the sending parishes.
 Our Lady of Mercy Academy is a college preparatory, all-girls Catholic high school founded in 1962 by the Daughters of Our Lady of Mercy.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 177.39 mi of roadways, of which 118.84 mi were maintained by the municipality, 39.04 mi by Gloucester County and 19.51 mi by the New Jersey Department of Transportation.

-U.S. Route 40 passes through the southern area while both Route 47 and the Route 55 pass through the eastern part of the township.
+U.S. Route 40 passes through the southern area while both Route 47 and the Route 55 pass through the western part of the township.

-The county roads that pass through Franklin Township include CR 538, CR 555 and CR 557.
+The county roads that pass through Franklin Township include CR 538, CR 555, and CR 557.